Here Lies Love

 Here Lies Love is a concept album and rock musical made in collaboration between David Byrne and Fatboy Slim, about the life of the former First Lady of the Philippines Imelda Marcos along with the woman who raised her—Estrella Cumpas—and follows Marcos until she and her family were forced to leave the Philippines.
 The album features 22 guest vocalists and was released on 5 April 2010, under Nonesuch Records and Todomundo in several formats, including a deluxe double-Compact Disc set with a DVD of music videos from the album and a 120-page book.

 The album was adapted as a rock musical that premiered in 2013 off-Broadway at The Public Theater and ran again at the Public in 2014–2015.
 It also played at the Royal National Theatre's Dorfman Theatre in 2014–2015 and the Seattle Repertory Theatre in 2017.
-It will have its Broadway premiere in the summer of 2023.
+It opened on Broadway in 2023.

 Background

-The title of the album is taken from a comment made by Imelda during a visit to her husband Ferdinand Marcos's embalmed body.
+The title of the album is taken from a comment made by Imelda during a visit to her husband Ferdinand Marcos' embalmed body.
 Imelda expressed that she would like the phrase "Here Lies Love" to be inscribed on her tombstone.
 David Byrne released the following statement regarding this album: